 After the year we've had, it's no surprise that we're looking back to what seem like easier times right now.
 Nostalgia, in short, is at record heights.
 Consequently, we see a lot of retro fonts and colour palettes over the last few months, acting as a kind of graphic comfort blanket.

 This approach can be seen clearly in, for example, Koto's identity for Meatable, which aims to be the first company to produce harm-free meat efficiently and sustainably at scale.
-It's also evident in Alphabetical's branding for Five Films for Freedom, an LGBTQ+ festival held this year, and in Everything Will Be Fine's dramatic photocopier-esque identity for Conviction Records, a social enterprise for former inmates.
+It's also evident in Alphabetical's branding for Five Films for Freedom, an LGBT+ festival held this year, and in Everything Will Be Fine's dramatic photocopier-esque identity for Conviction Records, a social enterprise for former inmates.

 With the pandemic likely to continue dominating headlines for some time yet, we believe retro and vintage designs will be in demand everywhere throughout 2021.
 "I think it's really interesting how many people jumped on @Traf's colour-less iPhone icon set," says creative director Ric Bell.
 "Designers are often looking for a new RGB colour for their app icon or a gradient colour combination for their brand that no one has used before.
 But maybe after the madness of 2020, people will want to take respite from this bright, multi-coloured world and retreat into a more muted environment, similar to that of the printed page; easier on the eye, with a reassuring feeling of nostalgia."